tcwangshiqi-columbia/Neurify/convolutional/README.md

 ```

 ### Compiling:
 Please make sure the path of OpenBLAS is the same as the one in MakeFile.
-Then you can compile ReluVal with following command:
+Then you can compile Neurify with following command:

 ```
 cd Neurify